Things to Do in Bali

 - Includes additional coverage for trip or accommodation cancellation, burglary and delayed luggage"

-Reliable International Medical Insurance for Nomads and Expats
+And, make sure you get Covered: International Medical Insurance for Nomads →

-This is what you should not do as a digital nomad…
+This is what you should avoid as a digital nomad in Bali…

 DON’T…